UN chief appeals to world to help badly flood-hit Pakistan

 ISLAMABAD (AP) — U.N.
-Secretary-General Antonio Guterres appealed to the world to help Pakistan after arriving in the country Friday to see damage from the record floods that have killed hundreds and left more than half a million people homeless and living in tents under the open sky.
+Secretary-General Antonio Guterres appealed to the world to help Pakistan after arriving in the country Friday to see climate-induced devastation from months of deadly record floods that have left half a million people living in tents under the open sky.

 “I have arrived in Pakistan to express my deep solidarity with the Pakistani people after the devastating floods here.
 I appeal for massive support from the international community as Pakistan responds to this climate catastrophe," he said on Twitter before dawn.